 Weather In Tirana

-The city generally has wet and cool winters, while summers are hot and relatively dry and humid.
-You can expect to see some snow every winter, which typically melts quickly.
+The city generally has wet and cool winters, while summers are hot, relatively dry, and humid.
+You can expect to see snow every winter, which typically melts quickly.

 Best Time To Go To Tirana

 Every time of the year, it has plenty in store for visitors to Tirana.
 Each month has fun festivals and live events, so you’ll never get bored, no matter when you go there.